-- Created in 1992, the Discovery Program sponsors frequent, cost-capped solar system exploration missions with highly focused scientific goals.
-The program has funded and developed 12 missions to date, including MESSENGER, Dawn, Stardust, Deep Impact, Genesis and GRAIL, and is currently completing development of InSight.
-The Planetary Missions Program Office at NASA's Marshall Space Flight Center in Huntsville, Alabama manages the program for the agency's Science Mission Directorate. - The purpose of this evaluation plan is to define the ground rules, processes, organizations, and schedules to be used in evaluating the Discovery 2014 Concept Study Reports (CSRs). - 5 Missions were selected for Concept Studies, which constitute each investigation's Concept and Technology Development Phase (Phase A) of the Formulation process as outlined in NPR 7120.5E, NASA Spaceflight Program and Project Requirements. - \$3M and 9 months were allocated for each Concept Study.
+Created in 1992, the Discovery Program sponsors frequent, cost-capped solar system exploration missions with highly focused scientific goals.
+The program has funded and developed 14 missions to date, including MESSENGER, Dawn, Stardust, Deep Impact, Genesis, GRAIL, and InSight, with Lucy and Psyche currently in development.
+The Planetary Missions Program Office at NASA's Marshall Space Flight Center in Huntsville, Alabama manages the program for the agency's Science Mission Directorate.

+The purpose of this evaluation plan is to define the ground rules, processes, organizations, and schedules to be used in evaluating the Discovery 2019 Concept Study Reports (CSRs).

+Four Missions were selected for Concept Studies, which constitute each investigation's Concept and Technology Development Phase (Phase A) of the Formulation process as outlined in NPR 7120.5E, NASA Spaceflight Program and Project Requirements.

+\$3M and 9 months were allocated for each Concept Study.